MicrosoftDocs/win32/desktop-src/tablet/ianalysisregion-intersectregion.md

 ---
-Description: Restricts the area of the IAnalysisRegion to the area created by its intersection with the specified IAnalysisRegion. ms.assetid: 02b3049f-ada9-4de3-a7a2-f9ff8313fbab
+description: Restricts the area of the IAnalysisRegion to the area created by its intersection with the specified IAnalysisRegion. ms.assetid: 02b3049f-ada9-4de3-a7a2-f9ff8313fbab
 title: IAnalysisRegion::IntersectRegion method (IACom.h)
 ms.topic: reference